 We advise all students to carry renters insurance for their personal belongings; whether in your room, storage or even a storm, accidents happen and it is always better to be well prepared.
 The University will not replace or reimburse in the event of loss of personal items for any reason.

 Eastern University has computers in the library for your use; however, we find that many students prefer to bring their own laptops.
 You will have access to the University's internet through your Eastern email address.
+For more information, please see our Information Technology Webpage.

 With advanced technology and growth of cell-phone usage, there is not always a need for a landline anymore.
 However, you may request that a phone be installed in your room on Move-In Day with your Resident Assistant.
 Students who request that a land-line be installed in their room are given a personal account are billed for non-local and long distance calls made from the phone.